 4. Borrow money

 Taking on debt is likely not your first choice for emergency cash.
 But if you’re in a difficult situation with your finances and qualify to borrow money, here are a few options.

 Secure a personal loan

 With a decent credit score you could snag a favorable interest rate from a bank or credit union.
-But “favorable” is relative: That still means 8%–12% because the loan is unsecured.
+But “favorable” is relative: That still could mean 8%–12%3 because the loan is unsecured.
 If possible, secure the loan with an asset (such as a car that’s paid off) to lock in a lower rate.

 Home equity loan